CWALabs/SkyCMS/AWS/README.md

 - Both containers listen on port 80 internally; ALB handles external routing and TLS.
 - Security groups restrict traffic to only what is needed.
 - For troubleshooting, use AWS Console to inspect ECS tasks, ALB listeners/rules, and Route 53 records.

+### Resource tagging

+- All supported resources are tagged with `skycms-install-id=<InstallId>` to make it easy to search and cost-allocate per installation.
+- Examples of tagged resources: VPC/subnets/route tables, security groups, ALB and target groups, ECS cluster/services/task defs, EFS (filesystem and access point), NAT/EIP, CloudWatch log group, IAM roles, and Secrets Manager secret.

 ## Outbound internet access and image pulls